 Marketing to quit claim deeds can be one of your most successful real estate marketing campaigns.
-While obtaining the information in a quit claim deed may not be easy, it’s what makes it highly desirable tool.
+While obtaining the information may not be easy, it’s what makes it a highly desirable tool.
 Most investors want the list that’s easy to get.
 Those aren’t always the wisest choice since it creates high competition.

 When you listen to the sellers and you have to really put your ears on and listen to what they’re saying, quitclaim deeds keep coming up.
 Every month on our county there’s between 100 and 200 quitclaim deeds that are recorded.
 This information can be extracted and compiled into a mailing list.

 Why would you choose quitclaim deeds as a marketing campaign?
 I’ll give you some examples.

 Various Reasons Why People Use this Method